 Careers in Sociology

-A recent survey revealed that employers are looking for, first, problem-solving skills, and, second, analytical/quantitative skills (according to the UofL Career Center).
+A recent survey revealed that employers are looking for problem-solving skills, as well as analytical/quantitative skills Further, the tech industry needs employees with soft skills (e.g., creativity, communication, etc.).
 A degree in sociology can help students develop these - and other - skills!

 Understanding our social world is critical as we move through the 21st century.
 The bachelor’s degrees and minors in sociology prepare students to examine our constantly changing world by encouraging critical thinking, communication, and research skills, allowing for the scientific study of social issues and problems.